tracyjordan/tracyjordan.github.io/_posts/2020-04-15-flutter-app-development-course-free.md

 <h2>Flutter.dev Free Course Notice</h2>

 I visited Flutter.dev this afternoon and noted there was a new course in Flutter development that is being promoted by the Flutter team on their own homepage and which is free - yes, free.
-I have taken online courses from Angela at The App Brewery before on LinkedIn Learning and highly recommend her courses.
+I have taken online courses from Angela at <i>The App Brewery</i> before on <i>LinkedIn Learning</i> and highly recommend her courses.
 She is energetic, informed and presents complex content in clear ways.

 <img class="img-border" src="https://aroha.dev/public/assets/images/flutter-dev-free-app-course-app-brewery.jpg" alt="Free Flutter App Development Course at The App Brewery">